 On the visit of Udine, see the Piazza dell Liberta, dubbed the most beautiful Venetian square on the mainland, Tiepolo frescoes in the Cathedral, the marvelous Patriarch’s Palace, home of the Museo Diocesano, an enormous 15th century library and the wonderful Gallery of Giambattista Tiepolo, the foremost Venetian painter of the 18th century are just a handful of the fascinating sights that await your senses.

 Time to hear home, but with many cherished memories to share with family and friends.
 Transfer to Marco Polo airport.

 Not ready for your adventure to end?
 You could extend in Venice for a few days, or combines with an option to travel to Innsbruck (Austria), Bavaria (Germany) and finish in Munich.
 You can also add days to visit Slovenia or Istria (Croatia), all easily accessible from this part of Italy.

-- Unwind for 10 nights in hand-picked charming, locally owned accommodations that offer Italian hospitality, comfort and local character (Breakfast included):
+- Unwind for 10 nights in hand-picked charming, boutique style, locally owned accommodations that offer Italian hospitality, comfort and local character (Breakfast included):

 - 2 in Asolo

 - Let go of all the details: private transportation, transfers to and from Marco Polo airport & all gratuities are taken care of

 - Relax in the care of your host, Audrey, who is fluent in Italian and English

 - Gain insider access to the Italian way of life

 - Enjoy a perfect balance of sightseeing and time at leisure, moving beyond Italy’s signature cities and stay in the picturesque regions off the main tourist trail